Section 80-IAC: Tax Incentives for Startups

 - Where “eligible business” means a business which involves innovation, deployment, development or commercialisation of new products, services or processes driven by technology or intellectual property.

-- Where “eligible startup” means a company or a limited liability partnership engaged in eligible business which fulfils the following conditions.
+- Where “eligible startup” means a company or a limited liability partnership engaged in an eligible business which fulfils the following conditions.

 - Where “limited liability partnership” means a partnership referred to in clause (n) of sub-section (1) under Section 2 prescribed in the Limited Liability Partnership Act of 2008 (6 of 2009).

-For computing deduction under this section, the gains and profits of the eligible business shall be computed as if such businesses are the only source of income of the assessee during the relevant previous years.
+As per the Income Tax Act, for computing deduction under this section, the gains and profits of the eligible business shall be computed as if such businesses are the only source of income of the assessee during the relevant previous years.

 Audit of Accounts